Discours/discours-backend-next/README.md

 ### Auth

 Put the header 'Authorization' with token from signIn query or registerUser mutation.
+Setup `WEBHOOK_SECRET` env var

 ### Viewed